dejay22kar/jay22kar/thoughts.md

    .<br>
    .<br>
    .<br>
-- 1996 - The year when I was conceived.
+- 1996 - The year when I brought into existence.
 Hi!